TrangLe265/pbs-backend/README.md

 ## Validation

-- POST endpoints for new lift use server-side validation (Joi) to ensure data integrity.
+- POST and PUT endpoints for adding or editing lifts use server-side validation (Joi) to ensure data integrity.

 ---